TarekJ03/SmartConnections/README.md

 #### `follow`

-This method allows the calling address to follow a target address on a specific namespace with a specific connection type.
+This method allows the calling address to follow a target address in a specific namespace with a specific connection type.

 Input: